|

 specified partitions.

-See also -N to specify entry in the partition table.
+See also -N for addressing a specific entry in the partition

 -b, --backup